 Transaction fee credits and cancelations

 To receive credit for transaction fees, you need to refund the related order from your Shopify admin.
-If you refund the order through the payment gateway instead of your Shopify admin, then you won't receive credit for the related transaction fees.
+If your payment gateway does not support refunds through Shopify and you refund the order directly through the payment gateway instead of your Shopify admin, then you won't receive credit for the related transaction fees.

 When you refund an order before Shopify issues a bill, you aren't charged transaction fees.
 If transaction fees have already been charged, then the amount charged will be credited to your account.
 If you cancel an order without refunding payment, then you won't receive credit for the related transaction fees.